htrojan/TexUtils/readme.md

 - caption - The Caption of the table
 - roundPrecision - How many places should be rounded (default 2)

+<p>Additional functions:</p>

-Set rounding options of individual rows: use table.setRowRounding(rowIndex, precision)
+- table.setRowRounding(rowIndex, precision) # Set rounding options of individual rows
+- table.addRowOption('table-format=2.1') # Set row options which are inserted into the tex code

 ## error.py